 Please see the courses that we are offering in this upcoming term.

-MUN offers two undergraduate programmes in Religious Studies: the Bachelor of Arts with Major and the Bachelor of Arts with Honours.
+MUN offers two undergraduate programs in Religious Studies: the Bachelor of Arts with Major and the Bachelor of Arts with Honours.

-If you would like more information about our programmes, or if you would like to declare Religious Studies as your Major or Minor, please don't hesitate to come up and visit us.
-We're in the new section of the Arts and Administration Building, A5007.
+If you would like more information about our programs, or if you would like to declare Religious Studies as your Major or Minor, please don't hesitate to come and visit us.
+We're on the fifth floor of the Arts and Administration Building, A5007.
 Or give us a call at 864-8166.